 Figure 19.
-This an intersection if there is a well-trodden path to the right
+This an intersection if there is a well-trodden path to the right Photo: Jørgen Carling for MIGNEX

 Figure 20.
 An intersection is defined by roads that converge on a single point.

 Figure 21.
 'Right' and 'left' mean rightmost and leftmost possible direction